adaltas/node-nikita/docs/content/about/tutorial.md

 ### Passing `metadata`

-There are several properties which are generic and globally available to every action such as `header`, `retry`, `relax`, etc. Those are [`metadata` properties](/current/metadata/) and they are not to be confused with `config` properties which are specific to actions.
+Several properties are generic and globally available to every action such as `header`, `retry`, `relax`, etc. Those are [`metadata` properties](/current/metadata/) and they are not to be confused with `config` properties that are specific to actions.

 ### Registering actions